 Try not to be intimated by the sales literature suggesting this is only meant for professional photographers.
 Yes, many of the features are intended to aid the needs of professional photographers and their hectic post-process.
 But this doesn't mean you can't take advantage of its feature set to organize and edit your entire collection of scanned photos “destruction-free.”

-But I won't lie, this is quite a learning step-up from Picasa.
-It’s dark gray default palette is very slick-looking, but with all of its information jammed into every square inch of application real estate, it does a great job of making a “newbie” feel like you have no idea what you should be doing next.
+But I won't lie; this is quite a learning step-up from Photos in Windows.
+Its dark gray default palette is very slick-looking, but with all of its information jammed into every square inch of application real estate, it does a great job of making a “newbie” feel like you have no idea what you should be doing next.

-Photos are managed by Lightroom from ordinary folders on your hard drive.
-You select which folders you want included and Lightroom goes to work to importing the file information for its database.
+Lightroom manages photos from ordinary folders on your hard drive.
+You select which folders you want to be included, and Lightroom goes to work to import the file information for its database.
 This gives you the freedom to organize your masters the way you see fit.